h3po/ansible-role-proxmox_cloudimage/README.md

   vars:
     # add the template to the "template" pool
     proxmox_template_pool: template
-    # migrate the template disk from qcow2 to zfs afterwards
+    # the storage needs to support .qcow2 files, we'll migrate the disk to zfs_volumes afterwards
     proxmox_template_storage: zfs_files
     # download the daily image instead of the default stable release
     debian_cloudimage_repo_subdir: bullseye/daily